• Categories

 The discovery of the genetic tendency

-Fast forward to January 2019 and Penny was ready to deliver triplets, while her daughter Willow was 9 months old.
-The day after Penny delivered her triplets, I had Willow on the stand for her monthly trimming and noticed a drastic bend in her legs.
+Fast forward to May 2020 and Willow (Penny’s daughter) had recently delivered triplets.
+I had Willow on the stand for milking and noticed a drastic bend in her legs.
 I was devastated because I knew this meant it had to be a genetic issue.
-Whether it was a tendency to be deficient in minerals or a true genetic body conformation issue, it was still so disheartening to see it develop in a 9 month old doeling. (see pic below)
+Whether it was a tendency to be deficient in minerals or a true genetic body conformation issue, I wasn’t sure — but it was still so disheartening to see it develop in a such a young goat.
+I also thought maybe it had arose from the stress of going through labor & delivery, but still, it was frustrating to see.

 Treating Carpal Hyperextension